 Push the boundaries of design as you conceptualize three-dimensional spaces

-* For Fall 2017 enrollments, prospective undergraduate students should use the Common Application, apply to GW through the Columbian College of Arts and Sciences and select Interior Architecture & Design as their major.
+* For Fall 2017 enrollments, prospective undergraduate students should use the Common Application, apply to GW through the Columbian College of Arts and Sciences and select Interior Architecture as their major.
 Applicants are NOT required to submit a portfolio.
 Applicants follow all application instructions as per that of the Columbian College of Arts and Sciences.

 Professors in the program are internationally-recognized design experts who bring their unique experiences and projects into the classroom.
 As a part of this intellectual environment, they focus on aspects of the profession from sustainability to interior materials to graphic communication to lighting to history of architecture and design.

 Design projects take advantage of our location within a research university in the nation’s capital with interdisciplinary studies that collaborate with diverse GW departments.
 Adaptive re-use projects positioned within historic contexts in D.C. complement the global vision of the university.
-IAD students engage with the local community through programs like Design in Schools, but also contribute globally with design projects like A New Dawn AYITI, a sustainable health center in Haiti.
+IA students engage with the local community through programs like Design in Schools, but also contribute globally with design projects like A New Dawn AYITI, a sustainable health center in Haiti.